DeSantis cuts a third of his presidential campaign staff as he mounts urgent reset

 The DeSantis campaign itself raised more than $20 million in the first six weeks he was in the race, though federal filings released over the weekend revealed that he and his team had burned through more than $8 million in a spending spree that included more than 100 paid staffers, a large security detail and luxury travel.

-The deeper cuts were first reported by Politico.
+The latest staffing cuts were first reported by Politico.

 Peoples reported from New York.